Common Questions About Admissions

 Redemption Seminary has an innovative model to ensure a quality education at a reasonable price.
 We challenge every aspect of the educational experience, seeking the most efficient way to facilitate your learning and spiritual growth.
 For example, this approach led to substantial savings by using recorded lectures and investing in personal mentoring instead.
 We also save by not owning and maintaining a physical campus.

-In summary, Redemption Seminary can offer its programs for a far lower costs than traditional programs and includes far more (e.g., $23,500+ software package, personal mentoring, etc.) because it doesn’t have the obligations of a traditional school.
+In summary, Redemption Seminary can offer its programs for a far lower costs than traditional programs and includes far more (e.g., $23,500+ software package, personal mentoring, etc.) because it doesn’t have the campus and classroom obligations of a traditional school.

 Do my course costs (tuition and fees) include access to all required textbooks?